 What should you get instead of the Razer Hammerhead True Wireless Pro?

 The Sennheiser CX Plus True Wireless is another leading option, particularly for Android users.
-The noise cancelling is bang-on, especially for the $179 USD price.
+The noise canceling is bang-on, especially for the $179 USD price.
 You get an IPX4 rating, good sound quality, and a solid app experience on Android or iOS.
 Anyone who owns a Samsung Galaxy smartphone should consider the Samsung Galaxy Buds 2 Pro for its Samsung Seamless Codec and IPX7 water resistance.